-Eyelid Surgery Procedure
+Upper Eyelid Surgery

 Upper eyelid surgery is designed to remove excess skin that may be affecting your vision, or is giving you a tired appearance.
 Our plastic surgeons will eliminate the excess and lift the remaining skin, smoothing it out for a more refreshed aesthetic.
 Incisions are made in the crease of the upper lid, making any visible scarring from the procedure very hard to detect.
 Upper eyelid surgery can be performed as an outpatient and generally takes about one to three hours to complete.

-Eyelid Surgery Recovery
+What Is Eyelid Surgery Recovery Like?

 Dr. Zapiach or Dr. Cozzone will be happy to meet with you and discuss all aspects of eyelid surgery in an initial consultation.
 Please contact us for more information.

 Paramus Office1 West Ridgewood Avenue

 Paramus, NJ 07652

 Map & Directions